 More than giving them the right set of nutritious food and milk, it is also helpful not to let them overeat.
 It is also important that you pay attention to how they eat and chew.
 Sometimes when they’re distracted, they swallow more gas and it could lead to fussiness (colic), vomiting (paglungad or lungad ng bata), and gassiness.5

 When your kids continuously experience gut health issues, it might be time to explore milk formulas that are gentler and easier to digest* for their tummy comfort.
-Choose Enfagrow Gentlease 3+ with PHP (Partially Hydrolyzed Proteins) which are smaller** proteins that are specially processed and has reduced lactose for easy digestion* and absorption.
+Choose Enfagrow Gentlease 3+ with reduced lactose and PHP (Partially Hydrolyzed Proteins) which are smaller** proteins that are specially processed for easy digestion* and absorption.

 Enfagrow Gentlease 3+ is scientifically made to be Easy on Digestion*, and Big on Brain*.

 To summarize, a good diet and proper nutrition are the keys to a happy healthy tummy and happy kids.
 It is important to pay good attention to their diet and their overall lifestyle so they can grow to be the happy, responsible adults you want them to be.